PedroPinto23/e-commerce-app/README.md

 ## Getting Started

-Este Aplicativo ainda está sendo desenvolvido

-# App being developed with Flutter and Firebase.
+# App developed with Flutter and Firebase.